stephmsherman/DTI/README.md

-# DTI
-Diffusion Tensor Imaging Scripts
+#Diffusion Tensor Imaging Scripts

-rotocol for DTI analyses on SLEEPLDF project
+Protocol for DTI analyses on SLEEPLDF project
 This protocol starts with preprocessing the dicoms and ends with statistical analyses to examine whether a covariate is (postively or negatively) associated with white matter integrity (Fractional Anisotropy, FA)

-*All scripts are located here: /home3/kensinel/fMRI_DATA/SleepLDF/scripts/dti_analyses *Steps 1-3 are single subject steps and steps 4-9 are run on the entire group *Currently this protocol is only for covariate analyses looking at contrast 0 1 and 0 -1.
+- Steps 1-3 are single subject steps and steps 4-9 are run on the entire group</b>
+- Currently this protocol is only for covariate analyses looking at contrast 0 1 and 0 -1.

-1. cd into the folder where all the scripts live: /home3/kensinel/fMRI_DATA/SleepLDF/scripts/dti_analyses
+1. cd into the folder where all the scripts live

 2. Run: ./dcm2nii_dti.sh <subject> (i.e. ./dcm2nii_dti.sh SLEEPLDF001).
 This script finds the DTI dicom data based on the folder name.
 The names of the .iMA (dicoms) are shortened because the file names are too long to run dcm2nii.
 The .nii.gz files are moved to each subjects struc/DTI folder along with the bvec and bval files